wp-plugins/leaflet-maps-marker/trunk/readme.txt

 = v1.4.1 - 24.01.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v1.4.1)
 * BUGFIX: markers & layers could not be added on some hosting providers (changed updatedby & updatedon column on both tables to NULL instead of NOT NULL)
-* CHANGED: added updated Japanes translation (thanks to Shu Higashi, @higa4)
+* CHANGED: added updated Japanese translation (thanks to Shu Higashi, @higa4)

 = v1.4 - 23.01.2012 =
 * [Blog post with more details about this release](http://www.mapsmarker.com/v1.4)